krakend/krakend-documentation/backends/supported-encodings.md

         }
       ]
     }
-    ...
+  ]
+}
+{{< /highlight >}}

 As you can see, having the `encoding` declaration inside every backend allows you to consume services with different content types.
-The endpoint `/abc` instead uses the encoding of your choice (e.g., JSON).
+The endpoint `/abc` instead uses the encoding of your choice (e.g., JSON), but is feeding and merging from XML, RSS and JSON content simultaneously.